hirrolot/poica/README.md

 If we have structures in C, why we need product types?
 Well, because product types provide some extra features, such as type introspection (discussed in the next section) and fields extraction.

-As example, consider [Heron's formula]:
+For example, consider [Heron's formula]:

 [Heron's formula]: https://en.wikipedia.org/wiki/Heron's_formula